 WHAT IS A TMDL?

 A Total Maximum Daily Load (TMDL) study helps determine best way to reduce pollutants and restore water quality.
 The TMDL establishes the maximum amount of pollutant allowed to enter a waterbody while still meeting water quality standards for the particular pollutant.
-These pollutant sources may be point source and/or nonpoint source.
+These pollutant sources may be point-source or non-point sources.

 As part of the Clean Water Act, a TMDL (Total Maximum Daily Load) is required for all impaired water bodies (CWA Section 303(d)).